×

 All about Norite and Mylonite Properties

 Know all about Norite and Mylonite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Mylonite belongs to Metamorphic Rocks.Texture of Norite is Phaneritic whereas that of Mylonite is Foliated.
 Norite appears Veined and Shiny and Mylonite appears Dull, Banded and Foilated.
-The luster of Norite is not available while that of Mylonite is shiny.
+The luster of Norite is while that of Mylonite is shiny.
 Norite is available in dark grey to black colors whereas Mylonite is available in black to grey colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Mylonite are creating artwork, gemstone, jewelry.